Sandhiya2517/D-FLIPDLOP-NEGEDGE/README.md

 **AIM:**

-To implement  D flipflop using verilog and validating their functionality using their functional tables
+To implement  D flipflop using verilog and validating their functionality using their functional tables\

+**DATE :** 12.11.25

 **SOFTWARE REQUIRED:**